If your safari redirects to yahoo, then your is likely to be affected with some adware/malware.

 Not only that, the adware/PUA also tracks the browsing data which includes IP address, search history, cookies, URL visits and more.

-Thus, if you want to stop Safari From Automatically Redirecting To Yahoo, then you should first remove the adware/malware controlling the settings.
+Thus, if you want to remove yahoo search from safari, then you should first remove the adware/malware controlling the settings.

 As mentioned above, fake search engine takes advantage of Yahoo, a popular search engine to make its own profit.
 As it happens without the consent of users, thus the term is used as “Yahoo search redirect virus”.
 Suppose an infamous search engine called “SearchMine” that targets Safari users.
 So, if your browser/system is controlled by this extension, then you see your default homepage as searchmine.net.